laminlabs/bionty/docs/guide/config.md

 ## Public bionty sources

 Bionty maintains a [sources.yaml](https://raw.githubusercontent.com/laminlabs/bionty/main/bionty/base/sources.yaml) listing public sources of each entity.
-These sources are curated ([biony-assets](https://github.com/laminlabs/bionty-assets)) and stored in a [bionty-assets instance](https://lamin.ai/laminlabs/bionty-assets/) to provide fast and reliable access.
+These sources are curated ([bionty-assets](https://github.com/laminlabs/bionty-assets)) and stored in a [bionty-assets instance](https://lamin.ai/laminlabs/bionty-assets/) to provide fast and reliable access.
 Cached sources files are stored at your local `bionty/base/_dynamic/` directory.

-## Local bionty sources

-File `$home:/.lamin/bionty/versions/sources_local.yaml` stores all locally available ontologies.
-The content of this file is identical to the public `sources.yaml` for a freshly-installed Bionty.

-**Users may edit this file in order to configure customized sources.**

-## Display sources
+## Display public sources

-The available and currently active ontologies can also be printed with `bionty.base.display_available_sources` or `bionty.base.display_currently_used_sources`.
+The available and currently used ontologies can also be printed with `bionty.base.display_available_sources` or `bionty.base.display_currently_used_sources`.

-## Format of the sources yaml file
+## Structure of the sources.yaml

 ```yaml
 entity: # Bionty entity class name, e.g. CellType